NOTICE: This opinion is subject to

 specifically require or authorize the challenged aspects of [the]

 label.”
 Brief for United States as Amicus Curiae 11.
-Applying
+Applying that

-the Government argues, the FDA regulations specifically authorize
+Government argues, the FDA regulations specifically authorize the

-that are at issue.
+are at issue.

 In addition to raising